miklevin/MikeLev.in/_posts/2024-11-24-brainstorming-book-titles-with-ai.md

 So get a few hours of sleep, and hit it again.
-Finish out the Link-Graph work once and for all as the master... uh, I mean main pattern of the new Pipulate secret weapon, which opens the floodgates of endless workflows to follow&#151;each of which a deliverable, each of which unbelievable on how readily it's designed, implemented, and released and put to work in a tapestry of day-to-day momentum building snowballs, to keep with the Buffett theme.
+Finish out the Link-Graph work once and for all as the master... uh, I mean main pattern of the new Pipulate secret weapon, which opens the floodgates of endless workflows to follow—each of which a deliverable, each of which unbelievable on how readily it's designed, implemented, and released and put to work in a tapestry of day-to-day momentum building snowballs, to keep with the Buffett theme.